nclv/ensimag-matrix_product/NOTES.md

 Consider an example: let's say you have an array that grows dynamically as you add elements to its back, an index into that array, and a pointer into that array.
 You add an element to the array, exhausting its capacity, so now it must grow.
 You call realloc, and get a new array (or an old array if there was enough extra memory after the "official" end).
 The pointer that you held is now invalid; the index, however, is still valid.)

 You get a lot more room to optimize with indices, and I'd consider it mostly just a waste of memory if you keep pointers around on top of indices.
 The downside to indices for me is mostly just convenience.
 We have to have access to the array we're indexing on top of the index itself, while the pointer allows you to access the element without having access to its container.
 It's often more difficult and error-prone to write code and data structures revolving around indices and also harder to debug since we can't see the value of an element through an index.
 That said, if you accept the extra burden, then often you get more room to optimize with indices, not less.

 ---

+In general I recommend avoiding using pointer arithmetic to access array buckets: it is easy to make errors and very hard to debug when you do).

+---